electronstudio/sdl2gdx/README.md

 * __Hotplug__ works.
 * Doesn't quit working when the screenmode changes.
 * __Rumble__!
-* Can get more info, such as USB IDs and XInput Player LED number.
+* Can get more info, such as device power level and XInput Player LED number.
 * Database of __mappings__ for large number of controllers, so you don't have to worry about it.
 * SDL is recommended by Valve as second best way to do input for __Steam__ (after Steam Input of course!)
 * Supports __Nintendo__ and __Sony__ controllers using USB drivers taken from Steam.
-* Supports more than 4 XInput controllers (use version `1.0.3-jimbly-jimbly` for this branch)
+* Supports more than 4 XInput controllers

 ## How